Yonet/AzureMixedRealityDocs/lessons/lesson-4/project/how-to-use-eye-tracking-to-select-an-object.md

-# How to Use Eye-tracking to Select an Object
+# How to use eye-tracking to select an object

 You can use eye-tracking to select objects.
 In this project, you will learn how to select an object using a combination of eye-gaze and either the voice command **Select** or the air-tap Select gesture.
 Before you begin, make sure that your project is setup for eye tracking.